Skip to main content

 VA SMC-L: Do You Qualify for Additional Disability Benefits?

 The initial tier of A&A benefits, SMC(l), supports veterans whose service-connected disabilities necessitate regular assistance with activities of daily living (ADLs).
-The VA defines ADLs as basic self-care tasks, such as bathing, dressing, eating, using the restroom, equipping prosthetics, or managing medication.
+VA defines ADLs as basic self-care tasks, such as bathing, dressing, eating, using the restroom, equipping prosthetics, or managing medication.

 Eligibility Requirements for SMC(l) Aid & Attendance